 I awake only a few minutes before the 5 o'clock wake-up call.

 This morning's game drive starts well.
-We revisit the spot where the two male lions were dining last night, and find a different scene.
+We revisit the spot where the two male lions were dining last night, but find a different scene entirely.

 We watch, and take pictures for several of these cycles, then look for Male Lion Number 2, who, we find, has been longingly watching the activity from afar, maybe 50 yards away.

-After the lion excitement, we come across an old, wrinkly elephant.
-He wanders over quite close to us, and we all get good photographs.
+After the lion excitement, we come across an old, wrinkly elephant (photo).
+He wanders over quite close to us, and we all get good photos.

 We stop for a drink and snack in another part of the dry river bed, then come upon another elephant.
 This one is younger and seems a little more uncomfortable with our presence.